Disinformation campaigns could push Syria back to civil war – DW – 01/03/2025

 "The Russian and Iranian information manipulation apparats have been operating at full capacity," Marcos Sebares Jimenez-Blanco, a fellow at the German Marshall Fund, wrote in a mid-December briefing. "[They are] seeking to shape the narrative surrounding developments in Syria to compensate for their military, strategic and geopolitical defeats."

-Verify-Sy's al-Shimale has previously pointed to a number of inauthentic Facebook pages launched in December with names that resemble groups monitoring human rights.
-However the accounts focus mostly on the Alawite community.
+Verify-Sy's Al-Shimale previously pointed to a number of inauthentic Facebook pages launched in December with names that resemble groups monitoring human rights.
+However, the accounts focus mostly on the Alawite community.
 By posting disinformation and using mechanized, fake accounts or "bots" to amplify disinformation, these fake pages frighten Alawites, then advocate they take up armed resistance, he explained.

 Dangerous alignment